Updated June 2, 2020

-The nature of the outbreak is continuously evolving and it’s important to remain calm but diligent in our efforts to protect each other.
-Widespread efforts are underway to encourage people to engage in a practice called “social distancing” where we limit unnecessary interactions with others to help limit the risk of transmission and ease the burden on the health system.
-The more we stay at home, practice good hygiene, and limit interactions the more we can all do to minimize the impact of this virus.
+It’s also important to remain calm but diligent in our efforts to protect each other while we work together to prevent the spread of the virus.
+The more we stay at home, practice good hygiene, limit interactions, and implement physical (social) distancing the more we can all do to minimize the impact of this virus.
 We cannot overstate the importance of these practices.
 If we are going to manage the impact of this virus we need to listen carefully to the advice of our public health agencies and do our best to limit transmission between one another.

-My doctor has closed their practice.
-How do I get the regular medical care that I need?
+My doctor has temporarily closed their practice during the outbreak.
+How do I get the care that I need?

 My doctor wants to provide care virtually, what do I need to know?

-Virtual care is an excellent way for doctors to provide effective care at a distance.
-It is already used across the province to provide care where resources may not be available and is being rolled out province wide to improve access to care, provide a more convenient option to patients, and to streamline doctors work so that they can see more patients.
-During a public health emergency, such as the one with COVID-19 right now, virtual care options enable physicians to provide care to patients without in-person interactions that could expose themselves or others to the virus.
+Virtual care is an excellent way for doctors to provide effective care where appropriate.
+It is already used across the province to provide care where resources may not be available and is being rolled out province-wide to improve access to care, provide a more convenient option to patients, and to streamline doctors work so that they can see more patients.
+During a public health emergency, such as the one with COVID-19, virtual care options enable physicians to provide care to patients without in-person interactions that could expose themselves or others to the virus.
+Of course, virtual care is not appropriate all the time and some care will need to be provided in person.
 Depending on the technology your doctor uses, you will be able to participate in virtual care over the phone, on your smartphone, or through your computer.
-If you’re not able to participate in virtual care, please let you doctor know.
+If you’re not able to participate in virtual care or are not comfortable doing so, please let you doctor know.

 The Importance of Screening, Monitoring, and Self-Isolation